XanaduAI/pennylane-datasets/README.md

 # Pennylane Datasets

-Repository for Pennylane datasets content
+Repository for managing Pennylane Dataset HDF5 files and metadata for the datasets service.